-The population right across the electorate is growing rapidly but the proposal does not account for this growth.
+The population right across our electorate is growing rapidly but the AEC's proposal does not account for this growth.
 For example, the NSW State Government plans to see 5,900 new homes built in the North Sydney LGA alone by 2029.
 If that growth is replicated across the four LGAs currently contained in the federal seat that would see more than 24,000 new homes built across our community.
-In addition North Sydney Council is expecting 19,500 new residents to move into the area by 2036.
+In addition to this, North Sydney Council is expecting 19,500 new residents to move into the area by 2036.
 This is a 27% increase in just one of the four LGAs that currently make up the seat of North Sydney and indicates that it is highly likely that to proceed with abolishing our seat now would be completely counterproductive, as arguably the case to re-establish it come 2029 will be more than obvious.

-2. Business
+2. Our business community

-As home to the third-largest business centre in the country, I believe that North Sydney's businesses and industrial zones deserve the focus of a dedicated local member.
+As home to the third-largest business centre in the country, we also believe that North Sydney's businesses and industrial zones deserve the focus of a dedicated local member.